November 2016/ Photo essay / reading time: 17 minutes (4300 words + lots of photos)

 What I hadn’t realised fully was that the Araujos and the Timorese knew what they were risking.
 The Timorese never gave in to the Indonesian occupation even though it led to terrible suffering.
 They chose to vote for Independence knowing the likely repercussions.
 The Timorese have always taken all the greatest risks, but finally they’ve got the greatest reward – freedom.

 Note: I didn’t get my film made before I turned 26 and haven’t had it made yet.
-I traveled to East Timor five more times from 2000 to 2003 while I ran a small school solidarity project for the Campaign.
+I traveled back and forth between Ireland and East Timor from 2000 to 2003 while I ran a school solidarity project for the Campaign.
 I always stayed with Placido, Maria and their family in Vila Verde.
 This blog post is dedicated to Placido.
 He was a wonderful man.
 He died in 2014.
 I miss him.